Why Do Dolphins Follow Boats And Ships?

 What Dangers Do Dolphins Face When They Follow Boats?

-Dolphins often face injury or death from getting caught in fishermen’s gear, as well as water pollution and other consequences of human presence.
-Dolphins may be injured or killed when they become caught up in fishing nets and lines, or when they are struck by passing boats.
+Dolphins often face injury or death from getting caught in fishermen’s gear, water pollution, and other human activities.
+They may get hurt or killed when trapped in fishing nets and lines or struck by boats.

-In addition, dolphins can ingest rubbish and debris, such as plastic bags and other objects that have been accidentally discarded into their habitat.
-Furthermore, they may also be exposed to toxic substances such as chemicals and heavy metals that have been released into the water due to human activities.
+Dolphins can ingest rubbish and debris, like plastic bags, discarded into their habitat.
+They may also be exposed to toxic substances, including chemicals and heavy metals, released into the water by human activities.

 Do Boats Affect Dolphin Activity?

-Markov chain analysis showed that when tour boats were present, dolphins were less social, more likely to travel, and less likely to forage.
-According to the study, dolphins act differently when tour boats are around than they do under normal conditions.
+Markov chain analysis revealed that dolphins are less social, more likely to travel, and less likely to forage when tour boats are present.
+The study indicates that dolphins behave differently around tour boats compared to their normal conditions.